 Differentiation and prior local offers experience acts as a competitive advantage

-Travelzoo is differentiating itself from group-buying sites like Groupon, Living Social and AOL’s Wow.com by leveraging its existing hotel relationships and offering higher-end deals, often for hotel spa's and hotel restaurants.
+Travelzoo is differentiating itself from group-buying sites like Groupon, Living Social, and AOL’s Wow.com by leveraging its existing hotel relationships and offering higher-end deals, often for hotel spas and restaurants.